 1. Increased Biodiversity

-Growing of trees in barren lands within the community helps to increase the biodiversity value.
+Growing of trees in barren lands within the community helps to increase biodiversity value.
 As trees grow larger, the nature of the habitat will change.
-Well managed forests encourage biodiversity as they offer habitation for various animals, plants, shrubs, insects and birds among others.
+Well managed forests encourage biodiversity as they offer habitation for various animals, plants, shrubs, insects, and birds among others.
 In nature, wherever there are trees, other plants and wildlife follow.

 Furthermore, mature trees create an environment that encourages the growth of other plants that would otherwise not exist, thereby increasing food varieties for animals and the local people.

 In the fight against the global warming effect, trees play an essential role in the removal of carbon from the environment.
 Trees use carbon dioxide when growing and thus, removing it from the environment.

 It is estimated that planting of 100 million trees would help save 22 billion kilowatt-hours and about 33 million tons of carbon dioxide annually after ten years according to a 1990 study by Akbari and others.

 Alone, a mature Bradford pear can store up to 306 kg of carbon dioxide in its aboveground biomass.
 Trees help reduce carbon dioxide by acting as a carbon dioxide sink and reducing energy use.